 Look for specials instead.

-Bigger web hosting companies often run promotions which you can use to get a decent reseller hosting plan at an affordable price.
+Bigger web hosting companies often run promotions which you can use to get a decent plan at an affordable price.
 It will give you the chance to keep your clients happy and grow so one day you can upgrade and have your own servers with thousands of customers.

 3. Use a corporate billing system